CountJung/countjung.github.io/_posts/2019-08-09-getting-started.md

 $ git clone https://github.com/USERNAME/USERNAME.github.io.git -b master --single-branch
 ```

-### Setting up the local envrionment
+### Setting up the local environment

 If you would like to run or build the project on your local machine, please follow the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installation of `Ruby`, `RubyGems`, `Jekyll` and `Bundler`.

-Before running or building for the first time, please complete the installation of the Jekyll plugins.
+Before running or building for the first time, please complete the installation of the Jekyll plug-ins.
 Go to the root directory of project and run:

 ```terminal
 $ bundle install